oskariorg/oskari-frontend/tools/docs/bundles/request/template.md

 [Tell here shortly where is the request used.
 For example "Allows the user to draw on the map."]

+## Use cases

+[List of use cases, for example:]
+- measure line
+- measure area

 ## Description

 [Technical side.
 What the request really does.
 For example "Activates draw control on map."]